CodeByAlejandro/Python_example_emails/README.md

 ```shell
 . .env
 ```
-Then simply run the python module to send HTML-mail to alejandrodegroote@outlook.com
+Then simply run the python module to send HTML-mail to alejandrodegroote@outlook.com:

-## Examples
 ```shell
 python3 email_sender.py
 ```